ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ## **How to Install**

-Save the patch(.lua file) by right clicking the desired one and selecting "save link as".
+Save the patch(.lua file) by clicking the desired one and selecting "Download raw file".

 Go to your Koreader folder:
 - Cervantes: /mnt/private/koreader